One of Few

 The college opened in September 1967 in facilities provided by First Church of the Nazarene.
 New buildings at the permanent location were occupied by the end of the first school year, and the new campus was dedicated in October of 1968.
 Dr. L. S. Oliver, chosen in 1972 to succeed Dr. Strickland as president, served until 1984 when Dr. Jerry D. Lambert was elected.
 In 1994, Dr. Hiram E. Sanders was elected fourth president of Nazarene Bible College and served until his retirement in 2006.
 Dr. Harold B. Graves Jr. was elected and assumed his position as fifth president of the college in 2006.

 The college was granted applicant status by the Association for Biblical Higher Education (ABHE) in 1972, candidate status in 1974, and accreditation in 1976.
 The accreditation was reaffirmed in 1986, 1996, and 2007.

 Nazarene Bible College was chartered by the State of Colorado as a non-profit educational institution in 1967.
 It was approved by the Colorado Department of Education to grant degrees under Section 124-21-3 CS '63 (1965 Supp.) in 1970.
-The four-year Bachelor of Arts in Ministry (B.A.Min.) degree, the two-year Associate of Arts in Ministry (A.A.Min.), the two-year Associate of Arts in General Studies (A.A.Gen) degree have been approved by the state.
+The four-year Bachelor of Arts in Ministry (B.A.Min.) degree and the two-year Associate of Arts in Ministry (A.A.Min.) degree have been approved by the state.